Simple Past Tense in English

 - I woke up this morning, brushed my teeth, and had my breakfast.

 - We arrived to the wedding, had group lunch, took photos and danced to the music.

-- Did you add salt, poured in table oil, and then added garlic?
+- Did you add salt, pour in table oil, and then add garlic?